MLPerf Mobile Inference Benchmark: Insights from Benchmark Results

-NNAPI is designed to be a common baseline for machine learning on Android devices and to distribute that workload across ML-processor units, such as CPUs, GPUs, DSPs, and NPUs.
-But nearly all submissions in Table~\ref{tab:submission_table} use proprietary frameworks.
-These frameworks, such as ENN and SNPE, give SoC vendors more control over their product’s performance.
-For instance, they can control which processor core to use (e.g., CPU, GPU, DSP, or NPU) and what optimizations to apply.
+Given the heterogeneity of the ecosystem, the NNAPI runtime module is a library sitting between an app and its backend drivers.
+It is designed to be a common baseline for ML on Android devices and to distribute that workload across ML-processor units, such as CPUs, GPUs, DSPs, and NPUs.
+But nearly all submissions in Table~\ref{tab:submission_table} make use of proprietary frameworks (Figure~\ref{fig:code path}).
+Vendor SDKs, such as ENN and SNPE, give SoC vendors control over their SoC's performance.
+They can control which processor unit or accelerator to use for AI and what optimizations to apply.

 All laptop submissions employ INT8 and achieve the desired accuracy on vision and language models.
 For single-stream mode, because just one sample is available per query, some models are incapable of fully utilizing the GPU's computational resources.
 Therefore, the back end must choose between the CPU and GPU to deliver the best overall performance.
 For example, small models such as MobileNetEdgeTPU use the CPU.
 For offline mode, multiple samples are available as a single query, so inference employs both the CPU and GPU.

-Lastly is hardware diversity.
-Table~\ref{tab:submission_table} shows a variety of hardware combinations that achieve good performance on all MLPerf Mobile AI tasks.
-In one case, the CPU is the backbone, orchestrating overall execution---including preprocessing and other tasks the benchmark does not measure.
-In contrast, the GPU, DSPs, NPUs, and AIPs deliver high-performance AI execution.
+This level of detailed control is strongly tied to the system's capabilities and only the hardware vendors are well-suited for this sort of fine-grained optimization.